10th Finchley

 John Costello was then ‘called up’, presenting the Troop with a leadership problem.
 Eventually Miss Griffin volunteered and did an excellent job.
 About the same time Miss Darrington came forward to look after the newly formed Wolf Cub Pack.

 It was not possible to hold a summer camp in 1917 and in early 1918 there were more problems with the ‘Wigwam’.
-A leaky roof could not be repaired meaning it was time to move on yet again.
+A leaky roof could not be repaired meaning that it was time to move on yet again.
 Their new home, christened ‘Tophole’, was a garage located in a small mews at the main road end of Dollis Park.
 It consisted of two floors, the ground one being used for occasional meetings and the storage of their gear and trek cart, and the upper floor, accessed by a very shaky wooden ladder, that was used for patrol meetings.

 War service duties continued and it is worth noting that seniors Eddie Holiday and Dudley Wright were on coastguard duty and George Millward and Ken Darrington had some sort of job at College Farm.
 The juniors continued their orderly duties at the hospital and had quite a good time making cocoa, cutting bread, rolling bandages and any other odd job that came their way.
-Bert Darrington was a great favourite there being on duty almost every evening.
+Bert Darrington was a great favourite there, being on duty almost every evening.
 He had a bed fixed up on the balcony for his use at such times as he stayed late, which was often.

-Around this time Hector Paterson, who had just left the Royal Caledonian School (a residential home and school for Scottish orphans in Bushey, Herts.) wrote to the editor of the ‘Scout’ for a recommendation of a troop he could join.
+Around this time Hector Paterson, who had just left the Royal Caledonian School (a residential home and school for Scottish orphans in Bushey, Herts) wrote to the editor of the ‘Scout’ for a recommendation of a Troop he could join.
 With Hector living in Finchley Road, and without realising the distance, he was advised to get in touch with ‘Pop’.
 Despite ‘Pop’ explaining the distance issue Hector still wished to join.

 The decision of ‘Pat’, as he became known, was a major turning point for the Group.
 He was a piper and as a result the nucleus of the pipe-band was formed.
 With several of the seniors being Sea Scouts, parades provided an interesting sight of a piper in Sea Scout uniform leading Sea Scouts followed by the rest of the Troop in ordinary khaki uniforms.